carlosprietobarron/newsweek-bootstrap/readme.md

-# Apple.com Page Clone
+# Newsweek Page Clone

-> This is the project for creating a site using gradients and backgrounds-
+> This is the project for creating a site using bootstrap (solo project)

 ## Built With

 - HTML
 - fontawesome
 - CSS
-- Graadients and Backgrounds
+- Bootstrap 4

 ## Live Demo